 Byetta and Bydureon are medicines that contain the drug exenatide.
 Exenatide imitates the action of a hormone that reduces high blood sugar levels in people with type 2 diabetes.
 Exenatide also reduces the hormone that stimulates the liver to make sugar.
 Exenatide makes a person's blood sugar rise more slowly by slowing down how fast the stomach empties.
 Because the stomach empties more slowly, exenatide also tends to reduce how much food a person eats.

 Byetta and Bydureon are inject-able medicines.
 Exenatide drugs are not used to treat type 1 diabetes.
 Medicines containing exenatide have not been proven safe for pregnant or breastfeeding women, or children.
 Byetta was first approved by the FDA in April of 2005.
 It is injected twice a day.
 From its introduction until September of 2008, more than 6.6 million prescriptions for Byetta were dispensed.
 By 2012, sales of Byetta brought in more than $517 million.
 In 2010, a long-acting version of Byetta was introduced under the name Bydureon.
 Bydureon is injected once a week.
 Who Makes These Drugs?When Byetta and Bydureon were first introduced, they were made by Amylin Pharmaceuticals and marketed by Eli Lilly and Company.
 In June of 2012, Bristol-Myers Squibb Co. bought Amylin Pharmaceuticals for about $5.3 billion.
 A big part of that price was the value of Byetta and Bydureon.
 Amylin only made one other drug at that time.
 Bristol-Meyers Squibb Co. is an American Fortune 500 company.
 AstraZeneca frequently works with Bristol-Myers Squibb on diabetes treatments.
 When Bristol-Meyers Squibb bought Amylin, AstraZeneca bought the right to develop Amylin's products.
 AstraZeneca is a British-Swedish multinational company.
 It is the world's 7th largest pharmaceutical company, measured by 2012 prescription drug sales.
 What Are These Drugs Used For?Both Byetta and Bydureon treat type 2 diabetes.
 Other drugs used in Type 2 Diabetes are Januvia, Janumet, Victoza.
 In type 2 diabetes, a person's body becomes less sensitive to insulin.
 In the body, insulin breaks down glucose, a type of sugar.
 Broken down glucose is either stored in the body or used for energy.
 Normally, when people eat, their body senses the need to make insulin.
 When a person's body doesn't respond well to insulin, over time, their body stops making enough insulin.
 People with type 2 diabetes have high blood sugar because their bodies don't produce enough insulin.
 High blood sugar causes damage to the blood vessels.
 Blood vessels are everywhere in people's bodies.
 When blood vessels are damaged, after a while, different parts of the body are damaged.
-Damages From Diabetes Diabetes can hurt the heart muscle.
-This leads to heart failure.
-Diabetes also hurts the kidneys.
-When kidneys don't work well, that is called renal failure.
-People with renal failure have to go on dialysis to stay alive.
-Diabetes is the biggest cause of kidney failure in the developed world.
-People with diabetes can get damage to their eyes.
-New blood vessels that grow in the retina aren't as good.
-This makes the macula swell, which leads to not seeing well or even going blind.

 In the United States, diabetic damage to the retina is the most common reason adults under the age of 75 go blind.
 Diabetes hurts the nerves - it is called diabetic neuropathy.
 Neuropathy is feeling weird sensations or not as much feeling in the feet and legs and as time passes, in the hands and fingers.
 Damage to the nerves and neuropathy also makes muscles weak.

 Why Are These Drugs A Problem?Byetta was introduced in 2005, and in 2007, the Federal Drug Administration (the FDA) asked that a warning is added to the label.
 The warning told doctors and consumers that there were reports of people developing acute pancreatitis while taking Byetta.
 In August of 2008, the FDA reported more cases of people taking Byetta and getting even worse forms of pancreatitis than before.
 Two of those patients died.
 The FDA urged doctors to use other medications for patients with a history of pancreatitis.

 If patients on Byetta got pancreatitis, they should stop taking it immediately.
 In 2009, the FDA issued a safety update about Byetta and pancreatitis.
 The FDA acknowledged a possible connection between Byetta and the risk of pancreatic and thyroid cancer.
 Thyroid cancer is treatable and far less deadly than pancreatic cancer.Incretin Mimetics Bydureon wasn't involved in these early reports and updates because it was not introduced until 2010.
 In 2013, the FDA announced it reviewing unpublished studies on an entire class of drugs, incretin mimetics, which includes exenatide.
 The studies show incretin mimetics increase the risk of pancreatitis and pancreatic cancer.